jfmherokiller/switch-homebrew-toolchain-cmake/README.md

 Both toolchains have a add_nro_target function which uses the toolchain utilities to generate an nro from the compiled elf.

-#stuff you may need todo to get the toolchain to work under diffrent setups/platforms
+#stuff you may need todo to get the toolchain file to work under different setups/platforms

  If you have trouble with CLion and WSL use the commented lines at the top of the appropriate CMake toolchain file.